Kusum-11/Learning-Python/README.md

 Overview
-This project contains a collection of basic Python scripts that demonstrate fundamental programming constructs including if-else statements, lists, strings, tuples, loops, and more.
+This project contains a collection of basic Python scripts that demonstrate fundamental programming constructs including if-else statements, lists, strings, tuples, loops, OOPs concept and more.
 The goal is to provide simple examples that can be used as a learning resource for beginners in Python programming.

 Features